Jan Morris, artful travel writer who broke many boundaries, dies at 94

 “The nostalgia that I felt here 50 years ago was, I realize now, nostalgia not for a lost Europe, but for a Europe that never was, and has yet to be,” she wrote.
 “But we can still hope and try, and be grateful that we are where we are, in this ever-marvelous and fateful corner of the world.”

-At 17, he joined the 9th Queen’s Royal Lancers, a storied British cavalry unit.
-He became an officer and served in Italy and the Middle East during World War II.
-He later worked for a news agency in Cairo, then returned to Britain to study at the University of Oxford, graduating in 1951.
+At 17, James Morris joined the 9th Queen’s Royal Lancers, a storied British cavalry unit, and served in Italy and the Middle East during World War II.
+James later worked for a news agency in Cairo, then returned to Britain to study at the University of Oxford, graduating in 1951.

-He worked for the Times of London for several years, then joined what was then the Manchester Guardian in 1956 as “wandering correspondent,” winning a George Polk Award for journalism in 1960.
-A year later, he became a freelance writer and received a master’s degree in English literature from Oxford.
+After working for the Times of London for several years, James joined what was then the Manchester Guardian in 1956 as “wandering correspondent,” winning a George Polk Award for journalism in 1960.
+A year later, James became a freelance writer and received a master’s degree in English literature from Oxford.

-It was in Oxford, where James Morris had a small house, that he made his first tentative steps toward becoming Jan, going out in public wearing dresses and makeup, years before athletes Renée Richards and Caitlyn Jenner were heralded as transgender pioneers.
+It was in Oxford where James Morris made the first tentative steps toward becoming Jan, going out in public wearing dresses and makeup, years before athletes Renée Richards and Caitlyn Jenner were heralded as transgender pioneers.

 In 2008, Ms. Morris and Elizabeth Tuckniss Morris were united in a civil union.

-“I made my marriage vows 59 years ago and still have them,” Elizabeth told Britain’s Evening Standard that year.
+“I made my marriage vows 59 years ago and still have them,” Elizabeth Morris told Britain’s Evening Standard.
 “We are back together again officially.
 After Jan had a sex change we had to divorce.
 So there we were.
 It did not make any difference to me.
 We still had our family.
 We just carried on.”

 They settled in the Welsh village of Llanystumdwy, with one of their sons living next door.
-A gravestone for Jan and Elizabeth Morris bears a Welsh engraving that means “Here are two friends, at the end of one life.”
+The couple arranged for a joint gravestone with an engraving in Welsh and English: “Here are two friends, at the end of one life.”

-In addition to Elizabeth and their son, Twm Morys, survivors include three other children.
+In addition to Elizabeth Morris and their son, Twm Morys, survivors include three other children.
 Another child, a daughter, died in infancy.

 If anything, Jan Morris was a more productive writer than James had been.
 She often published two or three books a year, and more than 45 in all.
 Besides her accounts of travel, history and autobiography, she wrote two novels and biographical studies of Abraham Lincoln and British admiral John Fisher.